ducarme/springable/README.md

 It is supported on **Python 3.11 and above**.

-## Online Notebook
+## Don't want to install it right now?
+Try the Online Notebook
-AlternativelyTry `springable` online, without any installation in an [interactive online notebook](https://mybinder.org/v2/gh/ducarme/springable/HEAD?labpath=docs%2Fexamples%2Fexample01_getting_started%2Fexample01_getting_started.ipynb)
+Try `springable` online, without any installation in an [interactive online notebook](https://mybinder.org/v2/gh/ducarme/springable/HEAD?labpath=docs%2Fexamples%2Fexample01_getting_started%2Fexample01_getting_started.ipynb)

 ## How to use

 ### Running a simulation
 To start a simulation, we first create the file